 This week’s planned mileage would exceed the safe increase limit for your current training level.
 Pacewright capped it.

 What it means: Your body can handle more volume — but not this much more, this fast.
-The volume caps are mileage-dependent: runners under 15 miles per week can safely increase 20%, while runners over 50 miles per week should increase no more than 5%.
+The volume caps are mileage-dependent: the more you’re already running, the smaller the share you’re allowed to add on top, because the same percentage means something very different at 10 miles a week than at 60.
 The traditional “10% rule” is too blunt — Pacewright’s caps are calibrated to where you actually are.

 Based on your recent training load and workout types, your body needs more recovery time before the next hard effort.
 Today’s workout was adjusted to be easier.